Unicode subscripts and superscripts: Vowel letters

-The Unicode characters for superscript (modifier) IPA vowel letters, plus a pair of extended letters found in English dictionaries, are as follows.
+The Unicode characters for superscript (modifier) IPA vowel letters, plus a pair of extended letters found in some English dictionaries and used by some phoneticians, as well those found in as in Sinological phonetic notation, are as follows.
 Recently retired alternative letters such as are also supported; they are set off in parentheses and placed below the modern IPA letters.
-Asterisks mark superscript letters scheduled for release with Unicode 18 in 2026.